-Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the Florida Association of Speech-Language Pathologists and Audiologists or the American Board of Child Language and Language Disorders—will take place on Wednesday, November 20, from 1:30 p.m. to 4:30 p.m.
+Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the District of Columbia Speech-Language-Hearing Association (DCSHA)—will take place on Wednesday, November 17, from 1:30 p.m. to 4:30 p.m.

 You may purchase tickets even if you do not plan to attend the ASHA Convention itself; however, you'll still need to complete the full registration process.
 In the registration system, select the "Wednesday Only" option for $0, which will allow you to add tickets for the Wednesday workshops.
 You will pay only for the workshop you select, and you will not be registered for the ASHA Convention, which begins on Thursday.

 This session is developed by, and presenters invited by, the DCSHA, and is designed to meet the educational needs of practitioners and providers from all specialties as well as health care professionals.
 The workshop provides an overview of implicit bias, and how it manifests in everyday decision-making.
 Taking a science-based view, participants will examine the underlying psychology and neuroscience of implicit associations, and a historical context for how implicit associations are impacted by past experiences.
 Participants will assess their own biases to increase self-awareness and explore debiasing strategies and best practices to mitigate the risks of implicit bias impacting treatment and care.
 Participants will engage in a dynamic workshop featuring didactics, narrative and reflection pieces, clinical scenarios, self-assessments, and guided discussions.